phax/phive/README.md

   * ph-bdve-ublbe - Validation rules for e-FFF/UBL.BE - since 5.0.5
   * ph-bdve-xrechnung - Validation rules for German XRechnung - since 5.1.9

-A running example can be found on [PEPPOL Practical](http://peppol.helger.com/public/menuitem-validation-bis2).
+A running example can be found on [Peppol Practical](http://peppol.helger.com/public/menuitem-validation-upload).

 A standalone tool that just performs validation based on this library is the [phoss validator](https://github.com/phax/phoss-validator/).